Office 365 (Outlook 2013 / 2016 / 2019 for Win) - View Your Tasks

 What do you want to do?

 View your task in Tasks

-- In the Navigation Pane, click Tasks. ***NOTE - In Outlook 2016, icons have replaced the words as per the image below.
+- In the Navigation Bar in the lower left of Outlook, click Tasks. ***NOTE - In Outlook 2016 and 2019, icons may have replaced the words as per the image below.
 The clipboard with the check mark is the icon for Tasks.

 View your tasks in the To-Do Bar